 - Capacity and facilities for cargo and freight operations

 The new Eilat Airport terminal has been designed using materials which reflect the right natural beauty of the Timna Valley where the airport is located.
-Many term the airport Timna Airport in light of the location, yet the official name is Ramon International Airport.
+To clarify, many term the airport Timna Airport in light of the location, yet the official name is Ramon International Airport.

-Airlines expected to operate at the new Eilat Ramon Airport include those currently serving Eilat Airport, Israir and Arkia, as well as the European airlines serving Ovda Airport including Ryanair, Wizz, and more European charter airlines during the winter season.
-Ryanair is expected to base several aircraft at the new airport and grow this hub into a focus city on their European route network.
+Airlines expected to operate at the new Eilat Ramon Airport include those currently serving Eilat Airport, Israir and Arkia.
+As well as the European airlines serving Ovda Airport including Ryanair, Wizz, and more European charter airlines during the winter season.
+As a result, Ryanair is expected to base several aircraft at the new airport and grow this hub into a focus city on their European route network.

-Ramon Airport is just 18 km north of Eilat and will eventually be served by a rail link but for the time being there are bus shuttles from Ramon Airport to Eilat for the 10-minute journey to the city, Israel’s window onto the Red Sea.
+Ramon Airport is just 18 km north of Eilat.
+Eventually there will be a rail link, but for the time being there are bus shuttles from Ramon Airport to Eilat for the 10-minute journey to the city.
 Taxis are also available.

-Because of its location at the head of the Red Sea, the Ramon Airport is also a gateway for southern Jordan including the resort of Aqaba, and areas of Wadi Rum and Petra, as well as the Taba area of Sinai, in Egypt.
-And shuttle connections to both Jordan and Egypt are expected from Ramon Airport as the new airfield becomes a truly regional hub.
+As a result of its location at the head of the Red Sea, the Ramon Airport is also a gateway for southern Jordan including the resort of Aqaba, and areas of Wadi Rum and Petra.
+Plus, the Taba area of Sinai, in Egypt.
+In addition, shuttle connections to both Jordan and Egypt are expected from Ramon Airport.
+Therefore contributing to making the new airfield becomes a truly regional hub.

 Ramon Airport Flights and Airlines

-Ramon Airport is served by scheduled domestic flights (from Tel Aviv and Haifa), and international low-cost, scheduled, and charter flights from Europe and Russia.
-The airport is taking the capacity from Eilat Airport, of around 60 commercial aircraft movements a day, plus the movements from Ovda of 2 to 10 movements a day.
+Ramon Airport has scheduled domestic flights from Tel Aviv and Haifa.
+Plus international low-cost, scheduled, and charter flights from Europe and Russia.
+Subsequently taking the capacity from Eilat Airport, of around 60 commercial aircraft movements a day, plus the movements from Ovda of 2 to 10 movements a day.

-As of now, the following airlines and destinations are expected:
+As of June 2021, the following airlines and destinations are running:

 - Arkia – Tel Aviv-Ben Gurion